sabry134/Checker-Workshop/Checker_Workshop.md

 # Task 3

 Make it possible so when you press start, your function to take screenshots of your computer is enabled and runs in a loop until the button "Stop" is pressed.
 Each screenshot should be named following this format: "screenshot_[unixtime]".
 Use "time.time()" for this.
-Print the screenshot at the root for now
+Print the screenshot at the root for now.
+A screenshot should be taken every 10 seconds.

 Hint: Call your function that takes screenshots inside your button when creating it.